colouring-cities/colouring-indonesia-new/etl/README.md

 1. Sign up for the Ordnance Survey [Data Exploration License](https://www.ordnancesurvey.co.uk/business-government/licensing-agreements/data-exploration-sign-up).
 You should receive an e-mail with a link to log in to the platform (this could take  up to a week).
 2. Navigate to https://orders.ordnancesurvey.co.uk/orders and click the button for: ✏️ Order.
 From here you should be able to click another button to add a product.
-3. Drop a rectangle or Polygon over London and make the following selections, clicking the "Add to basket" button for each:
+3. Drop a rectangle or Polygon over Indonesia and make the following selections, clicking the "Add to basket" button for each:

 ![](screenshot/MasterMap.png)
 <p></p>